foopod/blog-5.0/posts/2021-05-17-player-attaking.md

 enemies.at(0).position(); //returns current posiiton
 ```

-Getting the enemies location in my scene works fine, but the _enemies in the player class doesn't get updated.
+Getting the enemies location in my scene works fine, but the _enemies vector (list for us newbies) in the player class doesn't get updated.

 After much frustration and some help from the amazing people on the gbadev discord I got this fixed.